 Early years foundation stage (EYFS)

 As the EYFS is part of the Foundation Stage Curriculum, we relate the computing aspects of the children’s work to the objectives set out in the Development Matters Framework and Early Learning Goals (ELGs).
 The children have the opportunity to use the computers, iPads and other technology equipment as part of the Technology strand of the curriculum.
 They work towards the Early Learning Goal - 'Children recognise that a range of technology is used in places such as homes and schools.
 They select and use technology for particular purposes.'

 Key Stage 1 and 2

-The new National Curriculum presents the subject as one lens through which pupils can understand the world.
+The National Curriculum presents the subject as one lens through which pupils can understand the world.
 There is a focus on computational thinking and creativity, as well as opportunities for creative work in programming and digital media.
 The introduction makes clear the three aspects of the computing curriculum:

 computer science (CS), information technology (IT) and digital literacy (DL).